Is Fandom An Obsession Or Is That The Misogyny Talking?

 The idea that young women should feel embarrassed about the art they love is perhaps what links fandom to bedroom culture, with many fans enjoying the freedom to revel in their interests behind closed doors.
 From adorning walls with posters to curating dedicated Tumblr pages, physical private fan spaces and online areas are the few places where young women fans can be shame-free.

-"This shift in behavior was seen as threatening to a society where the dominant philosophy was, and still is, very much rooted in patriarchal ideologies.
-Female music fandom has never lived down its initial reputation as being associated with behavior that is perceived as 'decidedly unladylike'," Anderson explains.
-The pushing of purity culture may have softened since the days of Elvis The Pelvis, but the framing of young women’s sexuality and their decision to exercise those interests publicly is still ridiculed under the guise of excessiveness.
+"This shift in behaviour was seen as threatening to a society where the dominant philosophy was, and still is, very much rooted in patriarchal ideologies.
+Female music fandom has never lived down its initial reputation as being associated with behaviour that is perceived as 'decidedly unladylike'," Anderson explains.
+The pushing of purity culture may have softened since the days of Elvis The Pelvis but the framing of young women’s sexuality and their decision to exercise those interests publicly is still ridiculed under the guise of excessiveness.

 Advertisement